Book Review — Nightingales: The Extraordinary Upbringing and Curious Life of Miss Florence Nightingale

 Socially, neither Nightingale girl fared well on the marriage scene; Parthenope, because she was sickly, too attached to her mother and because she was described as not as pretty or as clever as Florence; Florence, because she steadfastly refused to be married.
 In both cases, but especially with Florence, the girls' parents were dismayed over and over.
 Gill takes us through the family's lifestyle, the girls upbringing from childhood to adolescence to young womanhood in great detail.
 Overhanging all of it were the numerous constraints placed upon girls during this period.
 Florence has to fight, especially her mother, to search for and achieve a life that will interest and challenge her.

 Just when you think that you cannot read about another family squabble or another jilted suitor, the final third of the book starting with Britain Goes to War (p.
-297) reveals the Florence Nightingale we think we all know.
+297) reveals the Florence Nightingale we all think we know.
 But it is so much more.
-By the time the Crimean war has started, around the mid 19th century, Florence has had successes in the improvement and organization of health care—such as it was and as squalid as it was, if you can even call it health care, in mid-19th century England.
+By the time the Crimean war has started, at the mid-19th century, Florence has had successes in the improvement and organization of health care—such as it was and as squalid as it was—if you can even call it health care in mid-19th century England.
 She is making a name and reputation for herself.
 England, the world's largest colonial power, enters the war in Crimea and it is an immediate disaster.
 To understand the depth and degree of how disastrous it was for England, one must read Gill's detailed, descriptive and unforgiving account.
-Arrogant leadership, poor planning, poorly equipped soldiers, inadequate soldier training and more becomes apparent at the outset.
+Overconfidence, arrogant leadership, poor planning, poorly equipped soldiers, inadequate soldier training, and more becomes apparent at the outset.
 News of how disastrous the war was going for England got back to England and there was hand-wringing about how to deal with it.
 Soldiers were dying in alarming numbers daily, not from injury, although there was that, but of disease and starvation.
 They were poorly outfitted, suffered from frostbite and covered with lice.
-The hospital where the soldiers who still survived were carried was a cesspool.
-The soldiers did not receive care or attention as it was expected that they would soon die anyway; and they did die, of disease and starvation.
+The hospital, where the soldiers who still survived were carried, was a cesspool.
+The soldiers did not receive care or attention as it was expected they would soon die anyway; and they did die, of disease and starvation.
 Those who died were buried in mass graves.
 Gill is unsparing and to read of it makes the unbearable palpable.

 Illustration, page 382.